 Pharmaceutical companies hold a unique role in that they are considered authorities in the field of drug development and implementation.
 Because of this status they are best suited to inform others of how and when to use the products that they create.
 Their duty to warn doctors, patients, and others about possible dangers posed by their drugs stems from their role in researching and making the medications that so many rely on to preserve their health.

 The failure of a drug company to warn consumers about a known dangerous side effect in their product may open the window of liability if and when someone is hurt after taking their drug.
 Victims of dangerous pharmaceuticals may be justified in taking legal action in hopes of recovering compensation for the damages they suffer.
-Attorneys who work in the personal injury field can advise them of how best to move forward on their individual claims.
+Personal injury attorneys in Lexington can advise them of how best to move forward on their individual claims.